Hamilton cycles in random geometric graphs: Proof of Theorem Proof of Theorem 1

-We split the cutoff squares into two classes: those with a neighbour in $A$ (in $\widehat G$) which we think of as being ``close'' to $A$, and the rest, which we shall call {\em far} squares.
-All the close squares must be in $N$ (since otherwise they would be part of $A$).
-However, we do not know anything about the far squares: they may be full or non-full.
-See Figure~\ref{fig:far-close} for a picture.
+We split the cutoff squares into two classes: those with a neighbor in $A$ (in~$\widehat G$) which we think of as being ``close'' to $A$, and the rest, which we shall call \textit{far} squares.
+All the close squares must be in $N$ (since otherwise they would be part of~$A$).
+However, we do not know anything about the far squares: they may be full or nonfull.
+See Figure~\ref{fig:far-close} for a picture. \begin{lemma} No two far squares are more than $\ell_\infty$ distance $c/10$ apart. \end{lemma} \begin{remark*} This does not say whp since we are assuming this nonfull component has size at most $U$.\vadjust{\goodbreak} \end{remark*} \begin{pf} Suppose not.